Lightning-AI/pytorch-lightning/docs/source-app/workflows/ssh/index.rst

 Step 2: Add your key to Lightning
 =================================

-You can add SSH keys using Lightning.ai UI, or via this CLI command:
+You can add SSH keys using Lightning.ai website (Lightning.ai > Profile > Keys) or via this CLI command:

 .. code:: bash